Draft master plan 2041 of Yamuna Expressway Authority approved | Science-Environment

 - India

-The draft mainly includes connecting the notified area up to Chola Railway Station (in Bulandshahr district) with Jewar Airport by road and rail and its surrounding areas, the YEIDA said.
+The draft is essentially for connecting the notified area up to the Chola railway station (in Bulandshahr district of Uttar Pradesh) with the Jewar airport by road and rail, the YEIDA said.

-The draft includes development of logistics, industrial activities, it said in a statement.
+The draft also includes development of logistics and industrial activities, it said in a statement.

-YEIDA, which functions under the Uttar Pradesh government, manages land development along the 165 km-long Yamuna Expressway.
+The YEIDA, which functions under the Uttar Pradesh government, manages land development along the 165-km-long Yamuna Expressway.

-During the board meeting, a proposal regarding establishment of Heritage City under YEIDA area was placed before the board.
+At the meeting, a proposal regarding the establishment of a Heritage City within the YEIDA limits was placed before the board.

 ''In this, it was decided to increase the pre-planned area from 760 acres to 1,500 acres in the notified area up to Yamuna river in Mathura in which river fountain etc. are proposed along the Yamuna river,'' it said.

-If the amount payable is up to Rs 50 lakh, then the entire amount will have to be deposited in a total of four months (1/3 amount within one month and the remaining 2/3 amount within three months), it said.
+If the amount payable is up to Rs 50 lakh, then the entire sum will have to be deposited in four months (one-third of the amount within a month and the remaining amount within another three months), it added.

-Similarly for OTS after calculation, if the amount payable is more than Rs 50 lakh, then the entire amount will have to be deposited in seven months (1/3 amount within one month and the remaining 2/3 amount within six months), it added.
+Similarly, for OTS after calculation, if the amount payable is more than Rs 50 lakh, then the entire sum will have to be deposited in seven months (one-third within a month and the remaining amount within another six months), it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)